The Valentines (doo-wop band): Disbanding

 The group decided to disband in 1958 after one final appearance at the Apollo Theater, due to a combination of disillusionment with poor promotion on the part of the Rama label and the desire of Richard Barrett to turn to management and production.
 Barrett became manager of Frankie Lymon and The Teenagers and discovered The Chantels.
-He became A&R Director for Goldner's End and Gone labels and recorded acts including The Teenagers, The Chantels, Little Anthony and The Imperials, and later The Third Degrees.
+He became A&R Director for Goldner's End and Gone labels and recorded acts including The Teenagers, The Chantels, Little Anthony and The Imperials, and later The Three Degrees.

 Carl Hogan went on to sing with The Miracles on Fury (not the Smokey Robinson group on End and Tamla) and co-wrote many hits with Richard Barrett.
-David Clowny became Dave "Baby" Cortez and had the number-one popular hit "Happy Organ" in 1959, as well as performing with many doo-wop groups such as The Jesters and The Paragons.
+David Clowney became Dave "Baby" Cortez and had the number-one popular hit "The Happy Organ" in 1959, as well as performing with many doo-wop groups such as The Jesters and The Paragons.
 Bass Ronnie Bright sang with The Cadillacs for a while, and then became a studio vocalist.
 He was Johnny Cymbal’s "Mr. Bass Man" on the 1963 hit of the same name.
 He then sang for The Deep River Boys and Carl Gardner's Coasters.